Hiking is an outdoor activity which consists of walking in natural environments, often on hiking trails.

 - Wear good socks.
 Try wearing two pairs of socks – a thin close fitting pair next your skin and then a thick woollen or cotton pair, on longer trips you could wear clean inner socks each day and change the outer ones less often.
 An alternative is a pair of special two-layer walking socks, which are like having the two socks sewn together.
 In either case the two layers of fabric between you foot and the boot should result in rubbing being between the two layers rather than against your foot.

-- Try to keep you feet dry.
+- Keep you feet dry.
 Wet skin softens and may form blisters more readily.
 Avoid putting wet socks on in the morning, and consider changing your socks when you finish walking at the end of the day.

 - Immediately remove any small stones which get into your boots.

-- Fabric adhesive plasters can be applied to areas of your feet where blisters are likely to form (based on your experience), or where you start feeling they might.
+- Apply fabric adhesive plasters to areas of your feet where blisters are likely to form (based on your experience), or where you start feeling any "hot spots" from skin friction.

 Stay safe